wolmir/front-end-angularjs-automate-tasks/README.md

 in HD it will be 2 cards, and WVGA, one card per row.
 The application is responsive.
 This can be verified by changing the screen size at will and observing that the card's width will be adjusted accordingly.
-Enclosed in this project, lies a small Java application that expose a REST service that returns a list of People.

 As requested, no layout frameworks were used.
 The app contains only HTML5 standard directives and pure CSS.
 However, I took the liberty to use a simple CSS Framework